 Whereas an average of 850 instruments was sold per year between 2001 and 2005, sales in the following years decreased to roughly half that number.
 This reduction can only be partly attributed to a more complex and time-consuming production process of the newer Hang generations.
 It was actually due to PANArt’s professional identity: Felix Rohner and Sabina Schärer do not regard their enterprise as a manufacturing facility for musical instruments.
 PANArt could rather be compared to an artist’s studio where the Hang makers work on the sound of metal every day.
 In their Newsletter from May 2010 they wrote: “It is essential that each Hang is accounted for as an individual sound sculpture: it is supposed to be effective.
 Therefore, there are only a few available….”.

-Beginning with the sale of the Free Integral Hang in spring 2010, the practice of shipping instruments to customers was discontinued.
+Beginning with the sale of the Free Integral Hang in spring 2010, the practice of shipping instruments to customers was discontinued again.
 This procedure proved to be unsuitable.
-With a visit to the Hangbauhaus, the Hang makers would like to provide their guests with an insight into the birthplace of the Hang and convey their idea of playing a Free Hang.
+With a visit to the Hangbauhaus, the Hang makers wanted to provide their guests with an insight into the birthplace of the Hang and convey their idea of playing a Free Hang.

-With respect to their professional identity, PANArt only distributes products resulting from their current work on the metal; older versions of the Hang are no longer available.
-Furthermore, it is not possible to order a Hang tuned to a specific scale.
-Interested parties should be aware of the fact that today’s Hang differs considerably from older versions.
-It is therefore advisable to consult the Publications by PANArt to obtain in-depth information about the current sound sculptures.
-The most significant are mentioned in the following:
+With respect to their professional identity, PANArt only distributed products resulting from their current work on the metal; older versions of the Hang were not available.
+Furthermore, it was not possible since 2008 to order a Hang tuned to a specific scale.